Jump to important dates and proposal submission.

 Purpose of the award

-The award is designed to provide research and creative activity experiences to students who have been historically underrepresented in undergraduate research.
+The award is designed to provide research and creative activity experiences to students who are first-generation and/or have been historically underrepresented in undergraduate research.
 In doing so, the program seeks to enhance the academic experience, educational outcomes, and future educational pursuits of students of all identities.

 Program background